 4. Manage opt-ins or opt-outs

 You can choose to set up your scheme as an opt-in, where employees agree to the contractual change after being informed about it.
 Or you can set up your scheme as an opt-out arrangement.
-This will need special approval from HMRC, and you will need to supply proof of a six-week consultation period, plus store payslips from before and after the change and any other correspondence, in case HMRC want to check you’ve set up your scheme in a compliant way.
+You will need to run and retain proof of a six-week consultation period, plus store payslips from before and after the change and any other correspondence, in case HMRC want to check you’ve set up your scheme in a compliant way.

 Whichever you choose, you will need to manage the opt-in and opt-out process.
 You are required to keep records of employee consent to changes and store these so HMRC can access them if needed.